Heritage Lottery Fund (HLF)

 Cllr Bob Egerton, Cornwall Council’s portfolio holder for Planning said: “This is very good news for St Austell’s town centre.
 We need to maintain St Austell’s rich history as it will help increase people’s pride in where they work and live.
 Upskilling the local workforce in traditional skills will both create jobs and prevent these important skills being lost.”

 Cllr Sandra Heyward, local Cornwall Councillor for St Austell Gover added: “This award is a significant boost for the local community and I encourage local contractors and students to get involved in this scheme if the opportunity arises.
 The scheme will help ensure that we protect our historic centre for the future and I look forward to seeing some of St Austell’s historical buildings and areas being improved over the next few years.”

 MP Steve Double for St Austell and Newquay added: “We have a rich history and heritage in St Austell town centre and it needs to be preserved for future generations.
 The devil is in the detail and I look forward to working with all involved to ensure this money is spent in bringing about positive improvements to our historic town.”

 Nerys Watts, Head of HLF South West, said: “National Lottery funding is transforming historic town centres across the UK by boosting local economies, creating vital employment and training opportunities and enhancing public places for residents and visitors.
 Thanks to National Lottery players we’re delighted to support this project which is set to bring residents, visitors and businesses together to create a bright future for St Austell.”

-The Council’s Strategic Historic Environment team will now develop further detailed plans so work, which will take four years to complete, can start next spring.
+The Council’s Strategic Historic Environment team have developed further detailed plans so work is progressing and will take four years to complete.